cncf/clomonitor/docs/checks.md

 ```

 - A security policy *file* is found in Github (in the [`.github` default community health files repository](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file), for example).

-### Self-Assessmemt

-**ID**: `self_assessment`

-Projects should provide a [TAG Security formatted](https://github.com/cncf/tag-security/blob/main/assessments/guide/self-assessment.md) Security Self-Assessment.

-This check passes if:

-- The details of the security self-assessment (including the evidence url) are available in the `security-artifacts > self-assessment` section of the [OpenSSF Security Insights](https://github.com/ossf/security-insights-spec/blob/v1.0.0/specification.md) *manifest file* (`SECURITY-INSIGHTS.yml`) that should be located at the root of the repository.

 ### Signed releases (from OpenSSF Scorecard)